flintlib/arb/doc/source/setup.rst

 The easiest way to install Arb including all dependencies is via ready-made packages available for various distributions.
-Note that some packages may not be up to date.
+Note that some package managers may not have the latest version of Arb.

 * Debian / Ubuntu / Linux Mint